Bsal13/Offensive-Security-Proving-Grounds-Boxes/MedJed (Intermediate) Windows Box.md

 # Exploitation
 ## MYSQL Injection

-#### - Found mysql on the page so I typed one quote and clicked request to confirm if it might be vulnerable to sql injection:
+- When we find MySQL listed on the page, we decide to see if it was susceptible to SQL injection by typing a single quote and clicking "request".

 ![](Images/Pasted%20image%2020221020191855.png)

 ![](Images/Pasted%20image%2020221020191917.png)

-#### - Received an error showing it was vulnerable and has sql database running:
+- We receive an error showing it is vulnerable and has a SQL database running.

 ![](Images/Pasted%20image%2020221020192000.png)
 #sqlinjection